azer89/GPU_Curve_Rendering/README.md

 2. Visual Studio 2010 <br/>
 3. [Eigen Matrix Library](http://eigen.tuxfamily.org)<br/>

-This repo was a part of a bigger project about converting a rasterized manga art to a vector graphics representation.
+This repo was a part of a bigger project about vectorizing rasterized manga images.

 Here's the video demo: